How Rankquant handles natural wines in review aggregation

 We don't create a separate "natural wines" peer set.
 A natural Burgundy Chardonnay is compared against other Burgundy Chardonnays in its price tier and vintage — conventional and natural alike.
 This prevents the stylistic-polarization problem from distorting the score: we don't create an artificially-friendly or artificially-hostile peer set.

-Vivino weight 2 and CellarTracker weight 3 apply equally to natural and conventional wines.
-We don't up-weight crowd sources for natural wines just because the community is more engaged there.
+Vivino reviewers are normalized identically whether the wine is natural or conventional.
+We don't boost the crowd signal for natural wines just because the community is more engaged there.
 That would be a hidden advocacy bias; we don't do advocacy biases.

 4. Stylistic disagreement is surfaced, not hidden